D3DEnergetic/FIDASIM/docs/user-guide/02_physics/05_spectra.md

 Charge Exchange is the process by which the Halo and FIDA light is created.
 In a charge exchange reaction a thermal (DCX, Halo) or fast (FIDA) ion steals an electron from a neutral particle.
-The newly created neutral is born in an excited (\(n=3\) state and like the collisionally excited neutral it relaxes to a lower energy state (\n=2\) and emits a doppler shifted (656.1 nm) photon.
+The newly created neutral is born in an excited (\(n=3\) state and like the collisionally excited neutral it relaxes to a lower energy state (\(n=2\) and emits a doppler shifted (656.1 nm) photon.

 ![Stark Splitting and Doppler Shift](|media|/stark_doppler.png){: width="400"}
 {: style="text-align: center"}

 ![Stark Splitting](|media|/stark_splitting.png){: style="float: right"; width="250"}
-The motion of a ion in a magnetic field induces an electric field which causes Stark Spitting of the the atoms energy levels.
+The motion of an ion in a magnetic field induces an electric field which causes Stark Spitting of the the atoms energy levels.
-Most atoms the strength of the Stark effect is quadratic in low electric fields and linear for strong electric fields.
+For most atoms, the strength of the Stark effect is quadratic in low electric fields and linear in strong electric fields.
-Usually atoms never the linear regime but, due to degenerency between states of different angular momentum, hydrogenic atoms exhibit a linear Stark effect.
+Usually atoms never enter the linear regime but, due to degenerency between states of different angular momentum, hydrogenic atoms exhibit a linear Stark effect.
 The linear Stark energy component shifts are given by the following equations.

 $$\Delta \mathcal{E} = 3nk\frac{E}{Ze/4\pi\epsilon_0a_0^2}R_y\;\, \mathrm{for} \;\,k=0,\pm 1,\dots,\pm (n-1)$$